-The idea, basically, is you can always find something cool and useful to do with Mason jars so just keep a few around in case you get an idea.
-We’ve actually prepared a bunch of examples for you today so let’s see if any of these are to your liking.
+The idea, basically, is you can always find something cool and useful to do with Mason jars, so just keep a few around in case you get an idea.
+We’ve actually prepared a bunch of examples of some easy Mason jar crafts for you today, so let’s see if any of these are to your liking.

 Here’s a great idea for some cheap and interesting Halloween decorations: turn jars into mummies.
 You can make a bunch of them and you can use jars of different shapes and sizes.
 Decorate them with gauze wrap or anything similar that’s thin and stretchy.
 Make sure the material you use is not totally opaque so a bit of light can also get through.

 Mason jar votives are also super easy to make and require very few supplies and little effort.
 The idea is to spray paint the jars and to use painter’s tape to create a pattern or a design on them for the light of the candle to pass through.
-This copper spray paint looks very stylish but of course you can use other colors as well.
+This copper spray paint looks very stylish but of course, you can use other colors as well.

 You can also use Mason jars to create beautiful centerpieces.
 The jars themselves don’t need to be the center of attention.
 You can use one or two as vases and fill them with beautiful and colorful flowers.
-Others can serve as organizers and storage containers for cutlery, straws and everything else.
+Others can serve as organizers and storage containers for cutlery, straws, and everything else.
 Tie ribbon and twine around the jars and decorate them a bit so they look lovely without standing out too much.

 A different idea is to turn Mason jars into light fixtures.
 It’s not as difficult as you may think and it can look really charming.
 This Mason jar ceiling light is perfect for this cozy little corner space.
 They really brighten up the area and you can position them at any height you want to.
 You can also add more pendant lamps or use a single one if you prefer a simpler look.

-Simply spray painting a Mason jar or part of it can be enough to change it into something beautiful and super versatile that can be used as a vase, storage container or something completely different.
+Simply spray painting a Mason jar or part of it can be enough to change it into something beautiful and super versatile that can be used as a vase, storage container, or something completely different.
 Use painter’s tape to create cool geometric designs on your jars.
 We really like how simple these painted jars look and also how elegant they are, even though they’re still nothing but decorated jars.

 There’s also a cool and pretty simple way to make a Mason jar desk lamp.
 The jar wouldn’t serve as the lampshade but it would instead be the base of the lamp.
 It would be nice to paint the entire jar so you don’t see the wiring inside and also to add a bit of color to your design.
 You’ll also need to drill a hole into the jar for the wire to pass through and the lid is also necessary at the top and it can be painted too to match the jar.

 Sometimes it’s the simplest ideas that turn out to be the most brilliant.
-For example, turning a Mason jar into a soap dispenser is such an easy thing to do you’re probably wonderful why you haven’t done it already.
-You can use a pump from another soap dispenser and glue onto the lid.
-As for the jar itself, the design possibilities are numerous but we suggest sticking with a simple look and just spray paint the jar in a nice color.
+For example, turning a Mason jar into a soap dispenser is such an easy thing to do you’re probably wondering why you haven’t done it already.
+You can use a pump from another soap dispenser and glue it onto the lid.
+As for the Mason jar itself, the design possibilities are numerous but we suggest sticking with a simple look and just spray paint the jar in a nice color.